 This develops into pimple-like red spots.
 It may feel sore and inflamed.
 And in more severe cases, it might become infected, which will look like a large, puss-filled cyst.
 In either case, these might last a while—around two weeks.

 This is also the reason you might find more frequent bumps around areas that hair naturally grows in coarser—like your bikini line or beards.
 This is why those with beards might mistake razor burn for acne on or around the jawline (it could, of course, be a combination of breakouts and ingrown hairs).

-How can you get rid of razor bumps naturally?
+How to get rid of razor bumps:

 "It helps dry out the angry bump and exfoliate dead cells from the surface of the skin to open the blocked pore," says Zeichner.

-Even if it's on your body, feel free to simply use your favorite face treatment and gently apply it to the inflamed bumps.
+Even if it's on your body, feel free to simply use your favorite acne face treatment and gently apply it to the inflamed bumps.

 After the product formula dries, rub on something soothing to help the redness and puffiness go down.

-If it's on the infected end of the spectrum, you'll need to apply a topical first aid ointment: Curoxen is a natural alternative to traditional antibacterial options.
-Regularly clean and reapply until it heals.
+If it's on the infected end of the spectrum, you'll need to apply a topical first aid ointment: Curoxen is a natural antibacterial formula Regularly clean and reapply until it heals.

 How do you prevent them?